10700H/Q-Gen/README.md

 ![image](https://github.com/user-attachments/assets/3ff2b1ff-91b1-4224-a7ca-334d4af9925d)

-this is how Q-gen generates the QRcode of the active tab and you can download the image or copy it to clipboard.
+This is how Q-gen generates the QRcode of the active tab and you can download the image or copy it to clipboard.

 ## WARNING !!!